What Does Race Have To Do with Prostate Cancer?

-We are all knowledgeable and most black men know they have a greater risk of getting prostate cancer.
-Start your screening at age 45 and twice a year if your PSA levels are high.
+We are all knowledgeable and most Black men know they have a greater risk of getting prostate cancer.
+I think it can be good to consider starting screening early.
 We should all make it our calling to advise men of color that they are at a higher risk of prostate cancer and must get tested early.
 If caught early, it can be treatable.

 Knowledge is power

-The bottom line for me is; let’s start changing some things in our lives.
-Eat right and exercise is a good place to start, stop smoking and drink in moderation.
+The bottom line for me is: let’s start changing some things in our lives.
+Eating right and exercising are a good place to start, along with drinking in moderation and stopping smoking.
 We need more education for all men in general.
 We need to find out what causes prostate cancer and to find ways to prevent it.
 We have always heard that knowledge is power and, in this case, it sure is.

 Are you interested in news and updates about prostate cancer treatments?